idaholab/moose/framework/doc/content/source/materials/ParsedMaterial.md

 A `ParsedMaterial` object takes the function expression as an input parameter in the form of a Function Parser expression.
-Parsed materials (unlike `ParsedFunctions`) can couple to non-linear variables and material properties.
+Parsed materials (unlike `ParsedFunctions`) can couple to nonlinear variables and material properties.
-In its configuration block all non-linear variables the function depends on ([!param](/Materials/ParsedMaterial/args)), as well as constants ([!param](/Materials/ParsedMaterial/constant_names) and [!param](/Materials/ParsedMaterial/constant_expressions)), other material
+In its configuration block all nonlinear variables the function depends on ([!param](/Materials/ParsedMaterial/args)), as well as constants ([!param](/Materials/ParsedMaterial/constant_names) and [!param](/Materials/ParsedMaterial/constant_expressions)), other material